 Linda Irene Snell succumbed to non-alcohol related liver disease on Sunday, January 26, 2020.
 Linda will be remembered for her quick smile, spiked hair, proclivity for shopping, and love of family.

-To plant a memorial tree in honor of Linda Irene Snell (Winter), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Linda Irene Snell (Winter), please visit our Heartfelt Sympathies Store.

 Linda was born in Harrisburg, PA to Lloyd Thomas Winter Sr (deceased) and Irene Marie Katofsky Winter (deceased).
 Linda was the apple of her father’s eye and she cherished his affection.
 Linda’s most unusual childhood pet was a duck named Donald, acquired after her mother jokingly ordered 50 Easter chicks and a duck from a door to door salesman.
 Donald used to walk Linda to school and wait for her arrival home.